 Of important note, Collegedale is also a city of artists.
 Collegedale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Collegedale’s character.

 Also of interest is that Collegedale has more people living here who work in computers and math than 95% of the places in the US.

 Collegedale is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Collegedale enrolled in college, Collegedale has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Collegedale is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Collegedale is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.01% of adults in Collegedale have a bachelor's degree or even advanced degree.
+The citizens of Collegedale are very well educated compared to the average community in the nation: 39.01% of adults in Collegedale have a bachelor's degree or even advanced degree.